jbcodeforce/ML-studies/docs/coding/langchain.md

 Getting started with LangChain, the [following code (llm-langchain/langchain-1.py)](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/langchain-1.py) regroups the getting started examples from LangChain docs to illustrate calls to LLM Bedrock Claude2 and text generation.

 * [Simple test to call Bedrock with Langchain](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/bedrock/TestBedrockWithLangchain.py) using on zero_shot generation.
-* Response to an email of unhappy customer using Claude 2 and PromptTemplate. `PrompTemplates` allow us to create generic shells which can be populated with information later and get model outputs based on different scenarios. [text_generation/ResponseToUnhappyCustomer](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/text_generation/ResponseToUnhappyCustomer.py)
+* Response to an email of unhappy customer using Claude 2 and PromptTemplate. `PromptTemplates` allow us to create generic shells which can be populated with information later and get model outputs based on different scenarios. [text_generation/ResponseToUnhappyCustomer](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/text_generation/ResponseToUnhappyCustomer.py)

 ## Summarization chain